On the chromatic localization of the homotopy completion tower for $\mathcal{O}$-algebras: Introduction

-\begin{thm} Let $R$ be a commutative ring spectrum, i.e., a commutative monoid in $\Spectra$, for which the pairing map $R \wedge R \weto R$ is a weak equivalence.
-If $\capO$ is a $\Sigma$-cofibrant operad in $\Spectra$, then there is a zigzag of weak equivalences
+\begin{thm} Let $R$ be a commutative ring spectrum, i.e., a commutative monoid in $\Spectra$, for which the pairing map $R \wedge R \weto R$ is a weak equivalence and suppose that $R$ is cofibrant as a symmetric spectrum.
+If $\capO$ is a $\Sigma$-cofibrant operad in $\Spectra$, then for any $\capO$-algebra $X$, there is a zigzag of weak equivalences

 in the underlying category $\Spectra$. \end{thm}